Reporting of Accidents and Incidents Policy

 - ensuring that a record is kept of all accidents and incidents reported through the University’s online Accident Report Form

 - liaising with staff to investigate accidents or incidents where required, and advising on appropriate risk minimisation actions

 - monitoring and reporting on trends in incident causation, location and injury type which may indicate the need for action and advising the Vice-Chancellor of recommended action

 - the provision of Health and Safety training to staff, students and contractors, as required.

-- The Health and Safety Manager is responsible for monitoring compliance with this policy and reporting any breaches to the Vice-Chancellor.
+- The Health, Safety and Wellness Manager is responsible for monitoring compliance with this policy and reporting any breaches to the Vice-Chancellor.